minhhoangbui/minhhoangbui.github.io/_posts/2019-02-22-clustering.md

 ---

 In this blog, I will dive deeper into the techniques of clustering.
-Clustering or segmentation has wide applications, particularly in RecSys, when you can have the insight about users preferences given their activities.
+Clustering or segmentation has wide applications, particularly in RecSys, when you can have the insight about users's preferences given their activities.
 For examples, assuming that we have a list of articles that user A reads everyday, we can extract his favorite topics and then give him what he likes.